Puppy Training 101: Top 20 Things to Expect in Puppy’s First Year

 3. Focus on building a schedule and routine.

 Puppies, like people, thrive when they have a stable routine.
-You can help your puppy develop a routine that works well and makes potty training so much easier by following these simple steps.
+You can help your pup develop a routine that works well and makes puppy potty training so much easier by following these simple steps.

 - Note puppy’s daily activities like when he poops and pees, when he naps, and when he has a little more energy for play.